 Introduction

-Axis Communications strives to apply cybersecurity best practices in the design, development, and testing of our devices to minimize the risk of flaws that could be exploited in an attack.
-However, securing a network, its devices, and the services it supports requires active participation by the entire vendor supply chain, as well as the end-user organization.
+Axis Communications strives to apply cybersecurity best practices in the design, development, and testing of our devices to minimize the risk of flaws that hackers could exploit in an attack.
+However, the entire vendor supply chain and end-user organization must be involved in securing a network, its devices, and the services it supports.
 A secure environment depends on its users, processes, and technology.
-The purpose of this guide is to support you in securing your network, devices, and services.
+The purpose of this guide is to help you keep your network, devices, and services secure.

 The most obvious threats to an Axis device are physical sabotage, vandalism, and tampering.
-To protect a product from these threats, it is important to select a vandal-resistant model or casing, to mount it in the recommended manner, and to protect the cables.
+To protect a product from these threats, it’s important to select a vandal-resistant model or casing, to mount it in the recommended manner, and to protect the cables.

 The guide provides technical advice for anyone involved in deploying Axis solutions.
-It establishes a baseline configuration as well as a hardening guide that deals with the evolving threat landscape.
-You may need the product’s user manual to learn how to configure specific settings.
-Note that Axis devices updated the user interface in firmware versions 7.10 and 10.9.
+It includes a recommended baseline configuration as well as a hardening guide that takes the evolving threat landscape into account.
+You may need to consult the product’s user manual to learn how to configure specific settings.
+Note that Axis devices got a web interface update in AXIS OS 7.10 and 10.9, which changed the configuration path.

 Web interface configuration

-The guide refers to modifying device settings within the web interface of the Axis device according to the following instructions:
+The guide refers to configuring device settings within the web interface of the Axis device.
+The configuration path differs according to the AXIS OS version installed on the device:

 AXIS OS version | Web interface configuration path |